gcoop-libre/ansible-role-monit/README.md

 The service poll time is handled with this 3 properties.
 If one of them is defined, the service is checked every X cycles or using a cron definition.

+    groups:
-    group: www
+      - www

 With this property it is possible to group similar service entries together and manage them as a whole.
+Every service may have more than one group assigned.

     mode_active: True